benoitc/gunicorn/docs/source/deploy.rst

     d /run/gunicorn 0755 someuser someuser -

-After running curl http://localhost:9000/ gunicorn should start and you should see something like that in logs::
+After running ``curl http://localhost:9000/``, Gunicorn should start and you should see something like that in logs::

     2013-02-19 23:48:19 [31436] [DEBUG] Socket activation sockets: unix:/run/gunicorn/socket,http://0.0.0.0:9000,http://[::]:8000